Phileosopher/commonplace/people-image.md

-# Making yourself presentable with others
+# How to maintain a good physical image with others

 People only take you seriously when you appear healthy: